asmit052/ayana-smith-dev-portfolio/README.md

 ## 📂 Additional Notes

-- All projects are course assignments or personal projects demonstrating software development skills.
+- All projects are course assignments or projects demonstrating software development skills.
 - Live demos highlight interactive and functional features.
 - This portfolio is curated to show my work in full-stack and backend development.